Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

 \subsection{Critical edge zeros}

-The critical zeros of the Epstein zeta function $\zeta^{(2)}(s,\Delta)$, calculated numerically by using Eq. (\ref{critzeros}), are represented by open symbols in Figure \ref{allcrit}.
+Let us first comment on Figure \ref{allcritintro}.
+The critical zeros of the Epstein zeta function $\zeta^{(2)}(s,\Delta)$, calculated numerically by using Eq. (\ref{critzeros}), are represented by open symbols in Figure \ref{allcritintro}.
 The set of zeros lying on the same (closed or open) curve are denoted by a common open symbol (circle, square, triangle,$\ldots$).
-There is an infinite sequence of loop circuits in the left-up corner of the figure with the common point at the origin $(0,0)$ which are not drawn.
+There is an infinite sequence of loop circuits in the left-down corner of the figure with the common point at the origin $(0,0)$ which are not drawn.
 With regard to the symmetry $\Delta\to 1/\Delta$, each critical zero in the considered interval $\Delta\in (0,1)$ has a counterpart in the complementary interval $(1,\infty)$.
 To maintain high accuracy of the results (8-20 decimal digits), only critical zeros with the component $\rho_y$ smaller than 21 are presented.
 The numerical evaluation of one critical zero by using \emph{Mathematica} takes around 5 seconds of CPU time on a conventional PC.

-Each curve of critical zeros in Figure \ref{allcrit} is defined by the function $\rho_y(\Delta)$.
+Each curve of critical zeros in Figure \ref{allcritintro} is defined by the function $\rho_y(\Delta)$.
 Varying the parameter $\Delta$ in the positive or negative direction, the distance between a couple of nearest zeros can go to zero and the zeros merge at points referred to as the critical ``edge'' zeros.
-They originate at specific values of $\Delta^*$ and have components $\rho_y^*=\rho_y(\Delta^*)$.
-The edge zeros are defined by the divergent tangent
+They originate at specific values of $\Delta=\Delta^*$ and have imaginary part $\rho_y^*=\rho_y(\Delta^*)$.
+More precisely, the edge zeros are defined by a divergent tangent as follows. \begin{defi}[\textbf{Critical edge zeros}] We call (critical) edge zero any critical zero $\rho=\frac{1}{2}+i\rho_y$ such that there exists $\Delta^*>0$ satisfying